Raymond Gutierrez

-Raymond Kristoffer Rama Gutierrez (born January 21, 1984), known professionally as Raymond Gutierrez, is a Filipino actor.
+Raymond Kristoffer Gutierrez (born January 21, 1984) is a Filipino television host, actor, and entrepreneur.
 He is best known for hosting Pinoy Idol in 2008.
-He was also one of the hosts of Showbiz Police.
+He was also one of the hosts of Showbiz Police and Showbiz Central.

 Early life

 Raymond Gutierrez was born in Los Angeles, California on January 21, 1984 to matinee idol Eddie Gutierrez and talent manager Annabelle Rosales Rama-Gutierrez.
 He is the 5th of six siblings.
 He has an older sister Ruffa Gutierrez, a twin brother Richard Gutierrez, two older brothers, Rocky Gutierrez and Elvis Gutierrez, and a younger brother Ritchie Paul Gutierrez.
 He also has two older half-brothers Tonton Gutierrez and Ramon Christopher Gutierrez.

 After living for a few years in the Philippines, his family moved to Beverly Hills, California.
 He attended Beverly Hills High School in Beverly Hills, California.

 Personal life

 He began acting as a child with his twin Richard.
 He has also worked with his father and his other siblings in some Filipino movies.

 According to his parents, Eddie and Annabelle Gutierrez, Raymond is the funniest among the Gutierrez children.
 They said that Raymond is the one who makes them laugh the most.
 His mother added that among her 6 children, Raymond is the most diligent and that he was the only one who did not need a tutor while growing up.

 In September 2012, his mother filed her Certificate of Candidacy as a congresswoman in Cebu but lost during the 2013 elections.

 Gutierrez identifies himself as a "Nightlife Connoisseur" in their reality TV series It Takes Gutz to be a Gutierrez.